 Looking for a Minecraft village?
 Or just want to wrap your head around how these cute little towns work?
-Villages in Minecraft are a great resource for stocking up on items before you explore, whether that be trading with villagers or unlocking chests tucked away in houses.
+Villages in Minecraft are a great resource for stocking up on items before you explore or brew potions in Minecraft, whether that be trading with villagers or unlocking chests tucked away in houses.

 A Minecraft village will spawn villagers depending on the amount of beds in the village, and include farmers, fishermen, fletchers, butchers, clerics, armorers, and more.
 A Minecraft village features buildings, houses, and a well that’s known as the village center.
 The type of village is determined by the biome at the village center or meeting point, where most villagers can be found.
 Villages spawn naturally and the amount of buildings and village features are randomly generated, including the villagers available to trade with and the location of the village itself.
 This can make finding a village tricky, but worth the reward.

 Our Minecraft village guide covers how to find a village in Minecraft, how to avoid a zombie siege, and the best places to discover Minecraft village loot.

 Minecraft village finder

 Need to know how to find a village in Minecraft?
 Minecraft villages can be found in plains, savanna, taiga, snowy tundra, and desert biomes, and generate naturally.

 Village features generate randomly, and the number of buildings making up a village can vary, as well as the building structure.
 So you could find a village with no blacksmiths, or one with several.